Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 \subsection{Fixing cosmological parameters}

 The results in \Cref{sec:post:drop} do not offer a straightforward interpretation.
 Removing lensing from the analyzed data shifts cosmological constraints closer to existing results, but the surprisingly high strength of anisotropic boosts predicted makes it difficult to take at face value.
-Using subsets of the lensing data does not produce a clear picture either; using only large scale lensing yields similar results to not using lensing at all, and it is difficult to tell whether the small scale lensing only results exhibit genuine shifts in cosmological constraints or a mere broadening of the contours.
-At the same time, no other exclusion of data vector sectors or richness bins seem to have an effect on the cosmological constraints.
+Using subsets of the lensing data does not produce a clear picture either; using only large scale lensing yields even lower values of $S_8$, and it is difficult to tell whether the small scale lensing only results are exhibiting genuine shifts in cosmological constraints or a mere broadening of the contours.
+At the same time, no other exclusion of data vector sectors or richness bins seem to have a significant effect on the low values of our marginalized $\Omega_\mr{m}$ constraints.
 To decouple the different elements at play, we now fix our cosmology to the \textit{Planck} 2018 best fit and consider only the non-cosmological parameter space.

 As fixing the cosmology significantly shrinks the parameter space and the degeneracies therein, we can take a step further from \Cref{sec:post:drop} and derive constraints using individual sectors of our data vector, in addition to using the full data set combination. \Cref{fig:results_planck_onlys} shows the results from this exercise, and this further illuminates how each sector drives the MOR and anisotropic boost constraints.
+Note that we are again ``zooming in'' for readability, as we did above in \Cref{fig:results_fid_drop}.
 Starting with the full data analysis under fixed cosmology, we first note that the results favor an MOR that is clearly different from the fiducial results.
-More specifically, we see the new preferred MOR has a lower normalization ($A$), a steeper slope ($B$), a larger intrinsic scatter ($\sigma_0$), and a stronger mass-dependent scatter ($q$), which is consistent with the shift in MOR parameters we saw in the ``No DS'' case in \Cref{sec:post:drop}.
-We also find shifts in the anisotropic boost constraints, with the fixed cosmology results preferring (i) $c \sim 0$ and (ii) larger, and richness dependent, boost amplitudes.
+More specifically, we see the new preferred MOR has a lower normalization ($A$), a steeper slope ($B$), a larger intrinsic scatter ($\sigma_0$), and a stronger mass-dependent scatter ($q$).
+We also find shifts in the anisotropic boost constraints, with the fixed cosmology results preferring (i) $c \sim 0$ and (ii) slightly larger, and richness dependent, boost amplitudes.
 The richness dependence of the $\Pi_{0,i}$ parameters was not apparent in any of our earlier results.